White or Yellow Gold: A Complete Guide from Chemistry to Price Tiers

 Q: Which gold is better - white or yellow?
 A: No absolute answer.
 White is more modern, yellow is more classic and practical (no rhodium needed).
 Choice depends on preferences, budget, and maintenance willingness.

 Q: Is white gold more expensive than yellow?
-A: Yes, white costs more when buying new jewelry.
-And maintenance for white is even more expensive (rhodium plating every 1-3 years).
+A: Yes, the white variant costs more when buying new jewelry.
+And maintenance is even more expensive (rhodium plating every 1-3 years).

 Q: 14K white or yellow gold - what to choose?
 A: For wedding bands - yellow (no maintenance).
 For engagement rings with diamonds - white (enhances stone).
 For chains - yellow or rose (more durable).